carlo-vegesack/Weekly_Notes/week-06.out.md

 ## Codon translation

 Codon translation is the process of translating a sequence of nucleotides (for example a DNA sequence) into a sequence of amino acids (the building blocks of proteins).
 A codon (at least for life as we know it) is a sequence of three nucleotides, and each codon corresponds to an amino acid.
-For example, the codon `ATG` corresponds to the amino acid `Methionine` (Met), and the codon `TAA` corresponds to the amino acid `Stop` (Stop).
-The codon `ATG` is also the start codon, and it is the codon that starts the translation process.
+For example, the codon `ATG` corresponds to the amino acid `Methionine` (Met), and the codon `TAA` corresponds to the `Stop` (stopping the translation).
+Incidentally, the codon `ATG` is also the start codon, that starts the translation process.
 Further explaination can be found in the `readme.md` file in the [template repository][w06-codon-ex].

 **Exercise:** Complete the exercise described in the [template repository][w06-codon-ex] about codon translation.